 If you’re noitled, then you’re drunk.
 It’s probably derived from an old Scots dialect word, knoited, meaning “knocked” or “stupefied.”

-The Latin phrase nole me tangere (originally a quote from the New Testament) essentially means “do not touch me,” and because of that it’s been used as euphemistic name for various infectious diseases since medieval times.
+The Latin phrase nole me tangere (originally a quote from the New Testament) essentially means “do not touch me,” and because of that, it’s been used as a euphemistic name for various infectious diseases since medieval times.
 As a noun, however, noli-me-tangere dropped into use in English slang in the late 1500s as another name for a repellent, unpleasant person.

 A term coined by Shakespeare to describe anywhere full or angles or corners.

 A little nook?
 That’s a nooklet.

 An old American slang word for a dishonest banker or moneylender.